Gum Disease Is Life Threatening And Most Don’t Know It. New York Dentist, Pankaj Singh Explains

 - Some medications such as oral contraceptives, anti-depressants and certain heart medications can affect your gum health.

-- Clenching and grinding your teeth can damage the tissue of your gums and speed up the rate at which they are destroyed.
+- Bad Bite, clenching and grinding your teeth can damage the tissue of your gums and speed up the rate at which they are destroyed.

 - Other systemic diseases can affect gum health by worsening your body’s inflammatory system.